-You can use the “Find” button at the top of the IP list box to search for an IP address in the list box.
-The “Find” button will select the first IP address or range of IP addresses containing the IP address you are searching for.
+You can use the “Filter” button at the top of the IP list box to search for an IP address in the list box.
+Start typing and the filter will select the first IP address or range of IP addresses containing the IP address you are searching for.

 The “Auto-Blocking” page

 The other use for the IP manager is the ability to configure an auto-blocking policy for the FTP server.
 Administrators can use the auto-blocking policy to help prevent DoS (Denial of Service) and brute force password guessing.
 If the auto-blocking policy is enabled, a user that continually fails to log into the server will be blocked from trying after a certain number of failed attempts.
 The number of failed attempts and the length of time the IP address will be blocked from attempting to log in can be configured from the “Auto-Blocking” page.

 When Enable Auto-Blocking is enabled a failed attempt is logged whenever a user enters an incorrect password or tries to login with an invalid username.
 If Enable DoS Protection is selected then any attempt to connect to the server will be counted towards auto-blocking, even if the connection doesn’t attempt to authenticate.
 This can help prevent DoS attacks that try to tie up connections and overwhelm the server.
 DoS Protection can also be useful for services continuously probing the server with garbage data attempting to find security vulnerabilities.
 However, a successful login from an IP address resets the “Failed login attempts” counter to zero for the IP address.